Dynamic Cogeneration of Bug Reproduction Test in Agentic Program Repair: Related Work

 Many APR systems have integrated BRT generation and primarily use BRTs to validate generated fixes~\cite{kang2025autocodesherpa,xia2025demystifying,ruan2025specrover,arora2024masai,gao2025trae,yang2024swe,li2025infcode}.
 Modular APR systems with deterministic workflows~\cite{xia2025demystifying,ruan2025specrover,arora2024masai} generate BRTs and fixes independently in separate components, run the fixes on the BRTs and return the fixes with passing outcomes as final output.
 Some APR systems~\cite{yang2024swe,gao2025trae} use TDD-style prompts to generate a reproduction script as intermediate code changes for fix validation, and return only the fix as final output.
 Similar to prior work, we continue to leverage the generated BRT for quality assessment of the generated fix.
 Complementarily, we identify factors in our APR deployment that support cogeneration of fix and BRT, we study the impact of different cogeneration strategies, extensively analyze trajectory dynamics, and present end-to-end results that combine cogeneration and patch selection.

 BRT generation has also gained more interest as BRTs are being increasingly used to assess AI-generated fixes.
-Recently, researchers have proposed a number of LLM-based BRT generation techniques, e.g., inverting LLM-generated assertions~\cite{khatib2025assertflip}, combining search-based software testing with LLM~\cite{kitsios2025automated}, using feedback to improve bug reproducibility~\cite{nashid2025issue2test}, writing a test plan before implementing BRT~\cite{ahmed2025otter}, mutating bug reports and using generated fix for BRT selection~\cite{ahmed2025heterogeneous}, or training BRT generation LLMs~\cite{soni2026swe}.
-These non-agentic approaches follow a deterministic workflow consisting of task-specific stages.
-There are also agentic approaches for BRT generation~\cite{mundler2024swt,cheng2025agentic}.
-In this paper, we focus on instructing an APR agent to generate a BRT along with the fix (cogeneration) in the same trajectory, rather than building a dedicated BRT generator or producing a fix alone.
-We show that cogeneration achieves similar fix generation effectiveness with the additional benefit of generating a BRT and avoids the overhead of maintaining two separate fix and BRT pipelines at scale.
+Recently, researchers have proposed a number of LLM-based BRT generation techniques, e.g., inverting LLM-generated assertions~\cite{khatib2025assertflip}, combining with search-based software testing~\cite{kitsios2025automated}, improving bug reproducibility with feedback~\cite{nashid2025issue2test}, planning before implementation~\cite{ahmed2025otter}, mutating bug reports and using generated fix for BRT selection~\cite{ahmed2025heterogeneous}, or LLM training for BRT generation~\cite{soni2026swe}.
+While these approaches follow a deterministic workflow consisting of task-specific stages, there are also agentic BRT generators~\cite{mundler2024swt,cheng2025agentic}.
+We focus on instructing an APR agent to cogenerate a BRT along with the fix in the same trajectory, rather than building a dedicated BRT or fix generator.
+We show that cogeneration achieves similar fix generation effectiveness while additionally generating a BRT and avoids the overhead of maintaining separate fix and BRT pipelines at scale.